 VS Code integration

-The Nextflow VS Code extension provides IDE support for Nextflow pipelines.
+The Nextflow VS Code extension provides language support for Nextflow pipelines in VS Code.

 Features